thegeeklab/hugo-geekdoc/exampleSite/content/shortcodes/includes.md

-Include Shortcode can include files of different types.
+Include shortcode can include files of different types.
 By specifying a language, the included file will have syntax highlighting.

 ## Shortcode